 To paraphrase a famous quote, one does not simply ignore gaming metrics.
 High-quality analytics is your steering wheel to help you move in the right direction and achieve financial success.
 And success will be achievable only when you can give your users what they want.

-Our game designers keep all the necessary metrics in mind while compiling a game design document.
+Our game designers keep all the necessary metrics in mind while compiling a game design document and make game economy design.
 By describing its gameplay and technical characteristics, they not only shape its overall concept, but also suggest the best ways to promote it, depending on the specifics and genre.
 At each stage of work, game designers give recommendations in order to get a flawlessly optimized deeply engaging product as a result.

 Trust our experience and we will make all video game engagement metrics work for your success.